 - River City Ransom: Underground takes place in the American urban setting created for the English localization of River City Ransom.
-Barring a couple of homage, there's little trace of Kunio-kun reference to be found.
+Barring a couple of homages, there's little trace of Kunio-kun references to be found.

 - Dolled-Up Installment: The 1990 Game Boy entry, Nekketsu Kōha Kunio-kun: Bangai Rantō Hen, was remade into a Double Dragon game, probably for brand recognition.
 It's confusingly named "Double Dragon II", even though the gameplay is identical to the Japanese one and, as such, has nothing to do with the Arcade and NES game of the same name.

 - No Export for You: Most of the series remained in Japan.
 Kunio-kun: The World Classics Collection brought most of the games together in one collection, in Japan.